A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform

 \item The \textbf{Gagliardo-Nirenberg inequalities}:\\ For all $s\geq r>n$,

 where $\theta=\frac{n/s}{1-(n/r)+(n/s)}$.

 \end{enumerate}

-\end{thm} \pr The mapping properties for $H$ are the consequence of the domination of Proposition (\ref{domination}) and of the mapping properties for $\Delta$, which hold since $M$ satisfies a n-Sobolev inequality (cf \cite{Varopoulos}, Theorem 1 and \cite{Coulhon-Saloff-Varopoulos}, Theorem II.4.1).
-The Gagliardo-Nirenberg inequalities are extracted from \cite{Coulhon}, Theorems 1 and 2, given the ultracontractivity of $e^{-tH}$ and its analiticity on $L^p$ for $1<p<\infty$ (Corollary (\ref{e^-tH semi-groupe de contraction})). \cqfd Furthermore, we have the following important fact:
+\end{thm} \pr The mapping properties for $H$ are the consequence of the domination of Proposition \ref{domination} and of the mapping properties for $\Delta$, which hold since $M$ satisfies a Sobolev inequality of dimension $n$ (cf \cite{Varopoulos}, Theorem 1 and \cite{Coulhon-Saloff-Varopoulos}, Theorem II.4.1).
+The Gagliardo-Nirenberg inequalities are extracted from \cite{Coulhon}, Theorems 1 and 2, given the ultracontractivity of $e^{-tH}$ and its analiticity on $L^p$ for $1<p<\infty$ (Corollary \ref{e^-tH semi-groupe de contraction}). \cqfd Finally, we have the following important fact: